joshbegley/nyt-latest/previous.md

 `Trump is beatable if you take a page from his playbook and flood the zone with opposition.`\
 https://www.nytimes.com/2026/07/27/opinion/media-ellison-paramount.html

-**Trump Backs New Talks With Iran but Warns More Strikes Could Come**\
+**Trump Backs New Talks but It’s Unclear What He Hopes to Achieve This Time**\
-`Iran denies offering to negotiate in return for a U.S. bombing pause.
-Prime Minister Benjamin Netanyahu of Israel visits the White House on Tuesday.`\
+`Iran denied President Trump’s claim that it wants to talk, and gave no sign that it would make concessions or speak directly with U.S. officials.`\
 https://www.nytimes.com/2026/07/27/us/politics/trump-iran-talks-negotiations.html

 **Trump Blames Affordability Problems on Biden in Michigan Speech**\